awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-as-scheduledaction.md

 **Important**
 When you update a stack with an Auto Scaling group and scheduled action, AWS CloudFormation always sets the min size, max size, and desired capacity properties of your group to the values that are defined in the `AWS::AutoScaling::AutoScalingGroup` section of your template\.
 However, you might not want CloudFormation to do that when you have a scheduled action in effect\.
 You can use an [UpdatePolicy attribute](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-attribute-updatepolicy.html) to prevent CloudFormation from changing the min size, max size, or desired capacity property values during a stack update unless you modified the individual values in your template\.
 If you have rolling updates enabled, before you can update the Auto Scaling group, you must suspend scheduled actions by specifying an [UpdatePolicy attribute](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-attribute-updatepolicy.html) for the Auto Scaling group\.
-You can find sample update policies for rolling updates in the [Examples](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-as-group.html#aws-properties-as-group--examples) section of the `AWS::AutoScaling::AutoScalingGroup` documentation\.
+You can find sample update policies for rolling updates in [Auto scaling template snippets](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/quickref-autoscaling.html)\.

-For more information, see [Scheduled Scaling](https://docs.aws.amazon.com/autoscaling/ec2/userguide/schedule_time.html) and [Suspending and Resuming Scaling Processes](https://docs.aws.amazon.com/autoscaling/ec2/userguide/as-suspend-resume-processes.html) in the *Amazon EC2 Auto Scaling User Guide*\.
+For more information, see [Scheduled scaling](https://docs.aws.amazon.com/autoscaling/ec2/userguide/schedule_time.html) and [Suspending and resuming scaling processes](https://docs.aws.amazon.com/autoscaling/ec2/userguide/as-suspend-resume-processes.html) in the *Amazon EC2 Auto Scaling User Guide*\.

 ## Syntax<a name="aws-resource-as-scheduledaction-syntax"></a>